J35P312/Assemblatron/README.md

 	samtools
 	python 2.7
 	bwa
+	numpy

+Assemblatron may also be run using the singularity container:

 # Assemble
 Assemblatron performs de novo assembly using a pipeline similar to fermikit.
 The pipeline is run through the following commands: